kiliankoe/projecteuler/README.md

 ### Swift

 Will obviously only run on a Mac (for now).
-Either throw it into a playground, but be aware that this is bogged down by all the instruments and stuff (also for now) and might run a lot better actually compiled.
+Just throw it into a playground or compile it directly, whatever you prefer.

-They can also be run on the commandline with `xcrun swift path/to/file` or `xcrun swiftc path/to/file` (to compile it).
-You might need to select the Xcode beta version first with `sudo xcode-select -switch /Applications/Xcode6-Beta.app/Contents/Developer`.
+Everything should also run on the commandline with `xcrun swift file.swift` or `xcrun swiftc file.swift` (to compile it).
+You might need to select the correct version of Xcode though first via `sudo xcode-select -switch /Applications/Xcode(6/7/whatever-Beta).app/Contents/Developer`.

+These files will probably contain outdated Swift syntax, so forgive me if it doesn't run with the most current version of the swift runtime/compiler.

 ### Clojure

 Just playing around here.
 If you're an experienced functional programmer, please be easy on my code.
-I've never *really* done functional stuff before.
+I've never *really* done purely functional stuff before this.

-Code can be executed with `lein exec file.clj`.
+Code should be able to execute with `lein exec file.clj`.
 The [exec plugin](https://github.com/kumarshantanu/lein-exec) for leiningen is needed though.